openresty/lua-nginx-module/README.markdown

 to set up exactly right.

-Note that Nginx, LuaJIT, and OpenSSL official releases have various limitations and long standing bugs that can cause some of this module's features to be disabled, not work properly, or run slower.
+Note that Nginx, LuaJIT, and OpenSSL official releases have various limitations and long-standing bugs that can cause some of this module's features to be disabled, not work properly, or run slower.
 Official OpenResty releases are recommended because they bundle [OpenResty's optimized LuaJIT 2.1 fork](https://github.com/openresty/luajit2) and [Nginx/OpenSSL